lsst-dm/scipi_docs_prototype/templates/template.forTasks.rst

 - A short description of what the `run` method requires as required and optional inputs

 ..
-ToDo:: Again, please enter this information in a docstring in the `run` method.
+ToDo:: This will go at the top of the `run` method.
+Please enter this information in a docstring there.

 - Description of the parameters in the run signature